The Measurement Import and Configuration Wizards

 Choose the Type of Configuration to Create

-This wizard page gives you the opportunity to create a sub-only configuration if you wish, even though you imported both sub and main speaker data.
-If you only imported sub data, this page will not appear, as the only logical choice is to create a sub-only configuration in that case.
+This wizard page gives you the opportunity to create a sub-only configuration if you wish, even if you imported both sub and main speaker data.
+If you only imported sub data, this page will not appear, as only a sub-only configuration can be created when there is no main speaker data.

 In the following discussion, the wizard pages that appear when you've chosen a subs+mains configuration on the first Configuration Wizard page will be shown.
 Some of these pages will not show up when you've chosen a sub-only configuration.
 It should be clear which wizard pages do not apply in that case.
 Showing the pages that appear when a subs+mains configuration is chosen allows for the most complete discussion.